wmckerrow/MIBP/README.md

 interested in this, you may wish to delete it before running again.
 The format for the file names is:
 <RNA_NAME>_<node_name>_<kind>
 where kind is
-energy: the total free energy of structures in the node (region or well in the paper).
-This value is used to calculate the probability of a region/well.
+energy: the total free energy of structures in the node.
+This value is used to calculate the probability of a cluster.
 entropy: a constraint file used by RNAstructure to specificy the entropy constraints
 probs: the probability plot output from RNAstructure containing log10 probability for each base pair with positive probability.
 mibps: the base pairs whose presence/absence defines that node Finally there is a <RNA_NAME>.mat file.
-If loaded in matlab it will give access to the summary statistics given in the paper:
+If loaded in matlab it will give access to some summary statistics including:
 RNA_LENGTH: length of the sequence
 n: number of regions
 probs: probility of regions without entropy constraints